llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 _For example, a computed lifetime segment created only to define the location of a local variable (or a piece of a local variable), would be retained by the function that defines the local variable.
-If the function was deleted there is no need for the computed lifetime segment any more._
+If the function were deleted there is no need for the computed lifetime segment any more._

 _Similarly, a computed lifetime segment that contributes a lifetime to the